dwadden/s2-notes/README.md

 I am very much a web programming amateur, so I did my best to hack something together, but I would definitely accept PR's.
 In particular:

 - A PR so that you don't have to reload the page in order for the notes to show up.
 Right now, I'm using the page load event to trigger the notes field, [here](frontend/s2-notes.js#L186), but this doesn't always work.
 Is there some other event I should be triggering on?
 - A PR to auto-save the notes in some sensible fashion.
+Things I've tried, but didn't end up using:
+  - Save on every keystroke.
+This feels like too many actions.
+  - Save after some amount of time with no changes to the notes (like 100ms).
+I didn't do this because if you exit the page too quickly after making an edit, the notes won't be auto-saved.

 ## Storage details